Welcome to Wilkes!

 We are getting excited to welcome you into our Family of Colonels!
 We know you're excited too, so we wanted to give you a jump start on checking out our variety of residence halls and housing options.

-There's so many ways to view our housing options: (link to the specific housing pages / videos
+There are many ways to view our housing options:

 - View our Virtual Tour for an in-depth look at the residence halls.